Tallawong

 Tallawong's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Mortality rates and chronic condition prevalence are very low across all age groups.
-Private health cover is high at approximately 58% of the total population (around 5,422 people).
-The most prevalent medical conditions are asthma and mental health issues, affecting 5.8% and 4.9% of residents respectively.
-About 83.6% of residents report being completely free from medical ailments, compared to 74.6% in Greater Sydney.
-In Tallawong, 4.5% of the population is aged 65 and over (420 people), lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, aligning with national rankings similar to those of the general population.
+Approximately 58% (~5,422 people) of the total population has private health cover.
+The most prevalent medical conditions are asthma (impacting 5.8% of residents) and mental health issues (affecting 4.9%).
+A total of 83.6% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Regarding age demographics, 4.2% (~392 people) of residents are aged 65 and over, lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors align with national rankings and are broadly comparable to those of the general population.

 Frequently Asked Questions - Health